 - Changes in shape that result from pregnancy or weight gain

 - Piercing scars

 - Asymmetrical shape

 - Moving the placement of the navel on the abdomen

-The procedure is primarily carried out on women, often following pregnancy.
-Patients who turn to plastic surgery to correct a misshapen navel typically do so because they are self-conscious about it and it has a negative effect on their confidence.
+The procedure is primarily carried out on women, often following a pregnancy.
+Patients who turn to plastic surgery to correct a misshapen navel typically do so because they are self-conscious about it and its appearance has a negative effect on their confidence.

 The belly button is initially formed after the umbilical cord is clamped and cut after birth.
 The scar tissue left behind after the umbilical stump falls off leaves babies with a navel, that can either be an ‘innie’ or an ‘outie’ depending on a few factors.
 Either shape of navel is natural and is not a cause for medical concern, but some people find themselves unhappy with the shape of their navel in later life and decide to have surgery to correct it.